MicrosoftDocs/azure-dev-docs/articles/ansible/vm-scale-set-update-image.md

 The scale set references the custom image named `image_vmforimageA`.
 Custom image `image_vmforimageA` was created from the VM whose home page displays `Image A`.

-As a result, you see a home page displaying `Image A`.
+As a result, you see a home page that displays `Image A`.

 Leave your browser window open as you continue to the next section.